Looking back … – A short review of 2025

 The beautiful colours of nature just have inspired me to make some autumn decorations.
 Just to bring a bit of autumn indoors.

 At first I had the idea to browse Ravelry and look for some patterns there.
 Maybe little leaves or pumpkins.
-But then I remembered a book that I got a while ago: Crochet Collage Garden by Chris Norrington.
+But then I remembered a book that I got a while ago: Crochet Collage Garden by Chris Norringon.

 Do you know her work?
 She creates beautiful collages of flowers and leaves – all in crochet.
 You can find her under the name @chris.made.this on Instagram.